Digging Wild Ginseng

 Finally, the whole ginseng root is loose and can be gently lifted from the soil.
 Notice all the fine roots are intact and not broken off from trying to force the root out of the ground with the digging tool.

 We need to bring the highest quality roots to the market.
 Ginseng -especially wild ginseng- is very slow growing.
 Once we take that plant, it won't get any bigger.
 We need to be sure we only harbest high quality roots and carefully dig them to avoid damage.
-Damaged roots reduces their value approximately 50%.
+Damaged roots reduces their value to about 30% of what they might otherwise be.

 The following set of pictures shows the same process described above.
 This root has a very long, fine root growing just under the surface of the ground, and a tap root which grows straight down.

-I guess I should mention that the seeds were planted, and these are woods grown plants.
+I guess I should mention that these plants were started from seeds I planted, and these are woods grown plants.
 These are considered a form of cultivated ginseng here in Ohio.
 I wanted to move them to a new location where I can use them for pictures next year.